 In Nevada, driving under the influence of marijuana can earn drivers $600-$1,000 fine and jail time for the first offense.
 At midnight on July 1, 2017, the sale of recreational marijuana began in Nevada.
 Driving under the influence of marijuana is illegal just like driving under the influence of alcohol.
 You can carry it around or drive with it in your car, but driving when using is against the law.
 Passengers are not permitted to ingest marijuana in a vehicle under Nevada law.
 Smoking or consuming marijuana in public is also not permitted and you can receive a $600 fine.

 The City of Henderson does not allow recreational marijuana sales at licensed dispensaries within city limits.
 Users of recreational marijuana in Nevada and the City of Henderson must be at least 21 years of age.
 In addition, public consumption is against the law in Nevada.
 If you’re going to use recreational marijuana, the Law Offices of Laura Hunt urges you not get behind the wheel of a car.
 It is the same as drinking and driving.
 You must use a designated driver, cab or ridesharing service if you use marijuana in the City of Henderson as well as anywhere in the state of Nevada.
 State and local police including Henderson Police will continue to enforce all impaired driving laws.
 The Law Offices of Laura Hunt urges you to respect our communities if you choose to use recreational marijuana.
 Do not operate a motor vehicle while using marijuana or engage in in any activities that could endanger lives.
 It is also extremely important to keep all forms of marijuana secured safely so that is not accessible to children or pets.
+If you need to consult a doctor then you must check the one we recommend as they’re one of the best medical marijuana physicians in Ohio.

 In November, 2016, 55 percent of Nevada voters approved of a ballot initiative to legalize recreational marijuana.
 The following was the text of the ballot question presented to Nevada voters: